 The deliveries ceased because drivers did not want to travel to those areas and opted to stay away.

 Even the United States saw serious, intermittent shortages resulting from supply chain and transportation issues that arose as a direct consequence of the pandemic we all know so well.

 Just like a domino effect, a dollar collapse can bring with it a bunch of other disasters, a food crisis included.

-The obvious tihng to do is to ensure that you have sufficient food storage, because without food it’ll be hard to survive for long.
-In this section, we are going to cover several ways on building a food and water stockpile should SHTF.
-You need to get started straight away to grow it as much as possible before it hits.
+The obvious thing to do to prep for all of these dangers is to ensure that you have sufficient food storage, because without food it’ll be hard to survive for long.

 One of the main issues people face is how and where to store food.
 You will need to make enough space to keep your food safe from intruders, along with a plan for perishable foods and non-perishable foods.

 You need enough space for your food: pantry, root cellar, basement.
 On top of that, you also need to control the humidity and temperature within the space to prolong the foods shelf life.

 When you begin to stockpile food, you will need to decide on the types of food that you will want to store while also looking at the products shelf life.
 You can find even more long-shelf life foods here.

 And don’t forget water: a person can live up to approximately two months without food, however, without water, it is a maximum of around 3 days of survival.

 It is crucial that you have water in your food storage.
 Keep in mind that a person that is active will need at least half a gallon per day of water.